Asterius of Cappadocia

 Asterius of Cappadocia (Ἀστέριος; died c.
 341) was an Arian Christian theologian from Cappadocia.

 Few of his writings have been recovered in their entirety; the latest edition is by Markus Vinzent).
 He is said to have been a pupil of Lucian of Antioch, but it is unclear to what extent this was the case.
 He is said to have relapsed into paganism during the persecution under Maximian in 304 and thus, though received again into the church by Lucian and supported by the Eusebian party, never attained to ecclesiastical office.
 He was present at the synod of Antioch in 341.

-Fragments of his Syntagmation are preserved by Athanasius of Alexandria and Marcellus of Ancyra.